Yar Kravtsov

 • Live message updates while work is in progress.
 Because “Loading…” isn’t helpful for thirty seconds straight.

 • Pipe detection.
-When stdout isn’t a terminal, pin disables animation so you don’t get escape codes polluting your log files (try ./myapp | tee output.txt — it just works).
+When stdout isn’t a terminal, pin disables animation so you don’t get escape codes in log files (try ./myapp | tee output.txt).

 Installation